DeemaEssam/Light_and_motion/README.md

 1. **Hardware Connections**:
     - Connect the PIR sensor to the ESP32.
     - Connect the light sensor to the ESP32.
-    - Connect the relay module to the ESP32 to control the LED.
-    - Connect the LED to the relay module.

 2. **Software Setup**:
-    - Install necessary libraries for sensor and relay control.
+    - Install necessary libraries for sensor control.
-    - Configure the microcontroller code to read from the PIR sensor and light sensor, and control the relay based on the conditions outlined.
+    - Configure the microcontroller code to read from the PIR sensor and light sensor.

 3. **Database Configuration**:
     - Set up a MySQL database to store sensor readings and LED states.